float3/float3.github.io/content/blog/veganism.md

 ## The "animals would kill us though" argument

 - You're not an animal that kills to survive so comparing yourself to them or using them as ethical role models makes no sense.
-- Livestock animals are herbivorous and are in Captivity, and represent no threat to you whatsoever.
+- Livestock animals are herbivorous and are in captivity, and represent no threat to you whatsoever.

 ## I'm not vegan can we still be friends?

-Yes, most of my friends are not vegan and for lot's of them I'm the only exposure to vegan philosophy.
-I also was not a vegan for most of my live, because I was convinced I didn't need to value animals.
+Yes, most of my friends are not vegan and for lots of them I'm the only exposure to vegan philosophy.
+I also was not a vegan for most of my life, because I was convinced I didn't need to value animals.
 I will not shame you, because that's not useful.
 I will be sad about what you're doing and I will disagree with it.
 I care about your moral framework but I also care about moral consistency, so I would hope that you try to be as consistent as possible.
 If you become more consistent by deciding that no animals matter at all, you have increased logical coherence but, in my view, produced a worse world.
 My aim is not abstract consistency alone.
 My aim is to invite you to take the concern you already show to a few animals and apply it where the morally relevant differences are weak or absent.

 one person who read this blog post said the following: